NEET/JEE Coaching Scholarship

 Value of Henry’s constant KH ____________.

-(i) increases with increase in temperature.
+(i) increases with an increase in temperature.

-(ii) decreases with increase in temperature.
+(ii) decreases with an increase in temperature.

 (iii) remains constant.

-(iv) first increases then decrease.
+(iv) first increases, then decreases.

 Answer: